jaredpepper2/Terraform-Wordpress-Free-Tier-AWS-Setup/README.md

-Launch a WordPress Site Through Terraform
+# Launch a WordPress Site Through Terraform

 AWS docs provide a step to step guide for launching a WordPress site on the free tier membership: - https://aws.amazon.com/getting-started/tutorials/launch-a-wordpress-website/

 These scripts perform this above setup, all in one go.
-Please install the Terraform client, and run 'terraform apply', to build the WordPress infrastructure.
+Please install the Terraform client, perform the config changes and then run 'terraform apply', to build the WordPress infrastructure.

+## What will Happen?

 These scripts will: